lilferrn/Electric-Longboard/Documentation/Design Document.md

 * **ESC**: Choose a VESC-compatible controller for maximum customization.
 * **Wheels**: 85mm polyurethane wheels.
 * **Bluetooth Module**: Low-energy Bluetooth 5.0 module.

----

-**Issues / Tickets** For tracking progress, here are example tickets you can create:

-* **Design Battery and Power System**:
-  * Research and select an appropriate battery pack and charger.
-  * Ensure it meets the range and power requirements.
-* **Motor Controller Selection**:
-  * Identify the right ESC for the motors.
-  * Test with motors and ensure proper integration with the wireless remote and phone connection.
-* **Design User Interface**:
-  * Develop wireframes for the mobile app interface.
-  * Implement basic app functions (speed control, battery monitoring).
-* **Braking System**:
-  * Research regenerative braking options.
-  * Integrate braking into motor control.

----

-**Updates to Project Definition** As you work on these tasks, keep an open log for:

-* New technical challenges.
-* Changes to component selection (if any parts are unavailable or impractical).
-* Adjustments to your priorities and dependencies based on testing and results.